2024 Summer Olympics: Host selection

 Having previously hosted the 1900 and 1924 Games, Paris did not attempt to host the Olympics again until it bid, unsuccessfully, for the 1992 Games which were awarded to Barcelona.
 Subsequent bids for the 2008 and 2012 Games were also unsuccessful, as they were awarded to Beijing and London, respectively.
 Undeterred, Paris decided to bid once more for the 2024 edition, which would mark the centenary of its last Games.

 The six candidate cities were Paris, Hamburg, Boston, Budapest, Rome, and Los Angeles.
 The bidding process was slowed by withdrawals, political uncertainty, and rising costs.
-Boston surpassed Los Angeles, San Francisco, and Washington, DC, for the official U.S. bid.
+Boston surpassed Los Angeles, San Francisco, and Washington, D.C., for the official U.S. bid.
 On 27 July 2015, Boston and the USOC mutually agreed to terminate Boston's bid to host the Games, partly because of mixed feelings among city residents.
 Hamburg withdrew its bid on 29 November 2015 after holding a referendum.
 Rome withdrew on 21 September 2016, citing fiscal difficulties.
 Budapest withdrew on 22 February 2017, after a petition against the bid collected more signatures than necessary for a referendum.

 Following these withdrawals, the IOC Executive Board met on 9 June 2017 in Lausanne, Switzerland, to discuss the 2024 and 2028 bid processes.
 The International Olympic Committee formally proposed electing the 2024 and 2028 Olympic host cities at the same time, a proposal which an Extraordinary IOC Session approved on 11 July 2017 in Lausanne.
 The IOC set up a process whereby the LA 2024 and Paris 2024 bid committees met with the IOC to discuss which city would host the Games in 2024 and 2028 and whether it was possible to select the host cities for both at the same time.

 Following the decision to award the two Games simultaneously, Paris was understood to be the preferred host for 2024.
 On 31 July 2017, the IOC announced Los Angeles as the sole candidate for 2028, enabling Paris to be confirmed as host for 2024.
+The two bids were praised for their high technical plans and innovative ways to use a record-breaking number of existing and temporary facilities.
 Both decisions were ratified at the 131st IOC Session on 13 September 2017.